danthegoodman1/pyWebWatch/README.md

 *A legendary one night project (hopefully, I'll probably keep adding features when I get bored)*

+## WHAT I DIDN'T DO YET AND MAY NOT

+- Schedule the pyWebWatch.py file to run in the background on a set interval, if you want to use this then you probably are capable of setting this up to run on an interval (cron)

 ## Supported Operating Systems

 - macOS